gemilleford/atlien-virtual-assistant/workshop/responsible-ai.md

+Here’s how **Prompt Engineering and Natural Language Processing (NLP)** can be incorporated into the **Responsible AI** section:

+---

 ### **Responsible AI in ATLien Assistant**

 In AI-powered applications, ensuring that the system behaves responsibly is key to building user trust, protecting brand integrity, and maintaining legal and ethical standards.
-The most important aspect you will learn from this workshop is how to integrate **Responsible AI** into your app by focusing on **Content Moderation**, **Bias and Fairness**, and **Transparency**.
+The most important aspect you will learn from this workshop is how to integrate **Responsible AI** into your app by focusing on **Content Moderation**, **Bias and Fairness**, **Transparency**, and **Prompt Engineering**.

 These practices ensure your AI assistant provides helpful, appropriate, and fair responses to users while minimizing the risks of harmful or biased outputs.